Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Differentiable Correlation Functions

 \section{Differentiable Correlation Functions}

 Typical cosmological analyses employ low dimensional summary statistics computed over the full galaxy field.
 We proceed by outlining a prescription to differentiably calculate 2PCFs, enabling an end-to-end differentiable pipeline from halo occupation and IA parameters to summary statistics.
 We find that computing the IA statistics is directly differentiable with respect to the IA parameters using discrete galaxy catalogs; computing $\xi(r)$ requires generating catalogs where the galaxies have a weight proportional to their occupation probability, as done in \citet{Hearin_2022}.
 We note that the IA statistics $\omega(r)$ and $\eta(r)$ also depend on the HOD parameters through the galaxy positions and number counts; however, for the experiments in this work, we operate in a fixed HOD setting to validate the differentiable IA implementation.
-We develop and benchmark accuracy for both the weighted $\xi(r)$ and IA correlation estimators in Appendix \ref{app:correlations}.
+We develop and benchmark the accuracy for both the weighted $\xi(r)$ and IA correlation estimators in Appendix \ref{app:correlations}.
 All correlation measurements use 20 logarithmically-spaced bins from $r = 0.1 \; h^{-1} \text{Mpc}$ to $r = 16 \; h^{-1} \text{Mpc}$.
+These scales capture the transition from the 1-halo to 2-halo regime, while also allowing correlations to still be measured quickly.